evzone/hassio-bluepiaudio/README.md

 4. Update hosts file in Raspbian (optional)
    - This step is only needed if TSL is used in Hass.io and the router cannot route the traffic to the local host when using a public DuckDNS domain name.
    - Edit hosts: `sudo nano /etc/hosts'
-   - Add the text `127.0.0.1 xxx.duckdns.org` where xxx is the DuckDNS name used.
+   - Add the text `127.0.0.1 xxx.duckdns.org` where xxx is the DuckDNS name used
    - Save hosts file
 ## Setting up Hass.io
 Hass.io integrates an [mpd media player](https://www.home-assistant.io/integrations/mpd/) by default.